 Finding perfect squat form should be the goal of every amateur athlete.
 After all, squats are a foundational movement of almost every workout routine with a wide variety of modifications for every skill level.
 Before you step up to a series of #sorefordays variations, a few squat stretches can help you to get comfortable with the original movement.

 Amanda Bisk, exercise psychologist and yoga teacher, recommends different stretches that make it easier to master your preferred technique.
 "Squats are one of the most common exercises we do, but often the one we can’t get quite right," she writes on Instagram.
 "Whether you feel like you’re falling backward as you sit down, you can't quite get your glutes to activate, or you suffer from knee pain, these stretches will help improve essential mobility in your ankles and hips."

-To better your squat form, start incorporating these simple stretches into your routine.
+To better your squat form during any and all different types of squats, start incorporating these simple stretches into your routine.
 As your mobility improves, so will your ability to get the ultimate booty burn.

 The best stretches for better squats, according to Amanda Bisk